Level 2: Yin Yoga & Taoism 2021

 Create Yin Yoga Class Plans That Harmonize the Energy Body - Learn a variety of ways to put theory into practice and design thoughtful experiences for your students.

 Five Element Theory & Application - How to apply seasonal and elemental considerations to your personal practice and teaching.

-*It is highly recommended that you have a strong familiarity with Yin Yoga postures before registering for this program.
+*This course is open to any Yin Yoga teacher that has already studied Yin Yoga asana with Jennifer O'Sullivan or another qualified teacher.
+Practitioners, it's highly recommended that you have a strong familiarity with Yin Yoga postures before registering for this program.
 This course does not cover how to do specific poses, but rather focuses on how to put them together for enriching practice experiences.

 "This class really helped me understand the connections between the theory of Taoism, the manifestation and functions of Qi, Five-Element Theory, and Yin Yoga.
 I started to use some of the concepts in my own practice and have started to gain a deeper understanding of my own energy in asana.
 Rather than just doing a routine practice, I now ask myself what by body, my emotions, and how environmental factors can be addressed each time I take to the mat. "

 - Susan R., Yoga Practitioner